Chat GPT. Pexels Images.

 The graph above clearly illustrates that Nvidia’s profitability significantly surpasses that of Palantir in all fiscal years.
 Nvidia consistently achieves higher gross and operating profits, reflecting its superior financial performance and efficiency in generating income compared to Palantir.

-Palantir vs Nvidia: Pre-Tax And Net Profit
+Palantir vs Nvidia: Gross, Operating, Pre-Tax, and Net Profit Margins

 Although Palantir’s overall profitability is significantly lower than Nvidia’s, its profit margins, particularly gross margins, are quite competitive and have even surpassed Nvidia’s in certain periods, as highlighted in the chart above.